Latin name: Avena strigosa

 Agronomic characteristics

-This oat is native to Europe and has been used in South America for its production of biomass and fodder.
+This oat is native to Europe and has been used in South America for its biomass and fodder production.
 It often proves to be earlier in heading than spring oats.
-Being regularly in the process of bolting in winter, its stems freeze easily.
-If it is not advanced enough, tillers can start up again in the spring.
+Since it regularly goes through the bolting process in winter, its stems freeze easily.
+If it is not sufficiently advanced, tillers can start up again in spring.
 It is much less susceptible than common oats to virus infections and crown rust.
 On average it produces more biomass than winter or spring oats (+ 15% biomass and + 37% nitrogen absorbed).
-It has a smaller TWK than other oats, hence lower seeding rates.
-On the side of the varieties: There are significant differences between varieties.
-It is the earliness to heading that differentiates them the most.
-Early varieties produce biomass faster but have a higher carbon to nitrogen ratio.
+It has a lower TWK than other oats, hence lower seeding rates.
+There are significant differences between varieties.
+It is the earliness of heading that differentiates them most.
+Early varieties produce biomass faster but have a higher carbon/nitrogen ratio.
 In addition, they can produce viable seeds if sown very early.
-We will rather favor late varieties in early sowing and early varieties in late sowing.
-At the same earliness, there are differences in biomass production sometimes up to 20-30%.
+Late varieties should be preferred for early sowing and early varieties for late sowing.
+For the same earliness, there can be differences in biomass production of up to 20-30%.

 Find this variety in our mixTUREs: